hibiken/react-places-autocomplete/README.md

 </div>

 ```

+#### loading
+This is a boolean flag indicating whether or not the request is pending, or has completed.

 #### suggestions
 This is an array of suggestion objects each containing all the data from Google Maps API and other metadata.